wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 *	Install a brand new WordPress website automatically, anywhere you have cPanel web hosting
 *	Install the Worpit WordPress plugin from WordPress.org, or have Worpit do it for you automatically
 *	Log into your WordPress sites without remembering your WordPress login details.
 *	Worpit is new, but there's much more to come!
-And what's more, it's free to get started!
+And what's more, it's free to get started.

 No more logging in to each individual website to perform the same, repetitive tasks.